codekadiya/expo-mixpanel-analytics/README.md

 ## Import

-Your React Native app's screen resolution, app name, app ID, app version and multiple other parameters will be automatically resolved and sent with each event.
+Your React Native app's screen resolution, app name, app ID, app version, device information and multiple other parameters will be automatically resolved and sent with each event.
 ```
 import ExpoMixpanelAnalytics from 'expo-mixpanel-analytics';
 ```